Ideals of equations for elements in a free group and context-free languages: Equations in more variables

 \begin{mythm} The set $\fI_{g_1,...,g_m}$ is context-free as a subset of $H*\gen{x_1}*...*\gen{x_m}$.
-There is an algorithm that, given $H,g_1,...,g_m$, tells us whether $\fI_{g_1,...,g_m}$ contains a non-trivial equation or not, and in case also produces data sufficient for an explicit description of a non-trivial equation in $\fI_{g_1,...,g_m}$ (as specified in Proposition \ref{explicit2}).
-The algorithm runs in polynomial time. \end{mythm}
+There is an algorithm that, given $H,g_1,...,g_m$, tells us whether $\fI_{g_1,...,g_m}$ contains a non-trivial equation and, in case it does, also produces data sufficient for an explicit description of a non-trivial equation in $\fI_{g_1,...,g_m}$ (as specified in Proposition \ref{explicit1}).
+The algorithm runs in polynomial time. \end{mythm} \begin{proof}[Sketch of proof] The set $\fI_{g_1,...,g_m}$ can be seen as the kernel of a homomorphism between free groups, and thus is context-free.
+A context-free grammar $(\cN,\cP,S)$ for $\cL(\fI_{g_1,...,g_m})$ can be computed algorithmically, according to Proposition \ref{languagekernel}; the grammar has $\norma{\cP}$ polynomially bounded, and can be computed in polynomial time.
+The conclusion follows from Propositions \ref{nonempty2} and \ref{explicit1}. \end{proof}

 As in the one-variable case, we consider the subset $\fJ_{g_1,...,g_m,(d_1,...,d_m)}$ of $\fI_{g_1,...,g_m}$ given by all the equations of multi-degree $(d_1,...,d_m)$.
 Theorems \ref{cfreeJgd}, \ref{cfreeJgd2} and \ref{cfreeJgd3} can be generalized as follows: